 Secondly, animals were made for man to use.
 In 2 Peter 2:12 we read that animals were “made for capture and destruction.”
 Theologians can fuss all they want, but this phrase means exactly what it states and implies.
 Animals were given to man for food, leather, sinew, wool, bone, ivory, and whatever other uses he might find.
 This is their created purpose.
 And it is beside the point if man wasn’t introduced to the use of animals until the time of Noah.
 As men grow from milk to meat in the physical realm and Christians grow from milk to meat in the spiritual realm, so mankind grew from plants to animals in a maturing process.

 Fourthly, God doesn’t go backwards in his dealings with man.
 He only goes forward.
 We are not going back to Eden any more than we are going back to the law or back to the rule of informal judges.
-We are going forward to the kingdom, and every promise of God, every gift of God, and every advance in God’s relationship with mankind will be fully displayed in that wonderful time of blessing.
+We are not going back to no meat and no clothes.
+We are going forward to the kingdom.
+And every promise of God, every gift of God, and every advancement in God’s relationship with mankind will be fully displayed in that wonderful time of blessing.

 Fifthly, there are sacrifices, meat eating, and animal death in the kingdom.
 The sacrifices are mentioned numerous times in Ezekiel 40-48 in the portions describing the millennial temple and temple service.
 Ezekiel 42:13 explicitly states that the priests shall eat the offerings in the north and south chambers.
 Ezekiel 44:29 reiterates that the priests shall eat the sacrifices.
 Ezekiel 44:31 says that priests are not allowed to eat animals that died naturally or were torn.
 This is the plain statement of Scripture.
 And it is completely unreasonable for men who usually interpret prophecy literally to resort to figurative interpretation here.
 Moreover, Ezekiel 47:9-10 informs us that fisherman will line the bank of the Jordan River because it will be swarming with a wide variety of fish.
 This is not catch-and-release fishing for a hobby.
 This is fishing because fish taste good.